Atlantic City workers at Icahn-operated casino go on strike

-NEW YORK (Reuters) - Workers at the Trump Taj Mahal in Atlantic City, New Jersey, went on strike early Friday morning after management and the workers' union failed to reach agreement on wages and health benefits.
+NEW YORK, July 1 (Reuters) - Workers at the Trump Taj Mahal in Atlantic City, New Jersey, went on strike early Friday morning after management and the workers' union failed to reach agreement on wages and health benefits.

 About 1,000 cooks, housekeepers, bellmen and servers walked off the job at 6 a.m. local time (1000 GMT).
 Despite its name, the casino is no longer operated by Donald Trump, the presumptive Republican presidential nominee.